MuzdalfaZulfiqar/MuzdalfaZulfiqar/README.md

 - 🌱 I’m currently learning React.js and mongoDB
 - 📫 How to reach me muzdalfazulfiqar11@gmail.com
 - 😄 Pronouns: she/her
+-  I am looking to colloborate on open-source projects

 <!---
 MuzdalfaZulfiqar/MuzdalfaZulfiqar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.